 - Click Add Assignments.

 - Select the checkbox next to Laura Garza’s name.
 You can also select any other users you want to include.

 That’s it!
 You’ve completed the custom process and your users now have permissions to use the Analytics app.

-As we mentioned, this process of creating and assigning a PSL, then creating and assigning a permission set is typical of Analytics and Analytics apps.
+As we mentioned, this process of creating and assigning a PSL, then creating and assigning a permission set is typical of Einstein Analytics and Analytics apps.
 Some Analytics apps require other steps or wizards to configure particular features.
 And of course, if an app works with specific Salesforce data, it needs access to those objects.
 The Help documentation can guide you on these specifics.

 - In Setup, go to the Users section and click Users.

 - Open Laura Garza’s page by clicking her name.

 - Hover over Permission Set Assignments just underneath her name at upper left.

 - Click Edit Assignments to see the available permission sets.
 Notice that there are two for Sales Analytics.

 - Select Sales Analytics Admin to give Laura complete all the permissions she needs to create and manage the app.
 (During the custom procedure, you gave her the ability to view the app.)
 Click Add, and click Save.